CFGIndia20/team-6/README.md

 of the complaint, then they choose the location and write a brief description.
 They might upload an optional picture.
 Roughly 85% of all complaints have pictures.

 ## Our Approach
 So how do we make an already simple process easier, By pre-filling the form for users.
-We have used a few different approaches described below
+We have used a few different approaches described below.
+The basic user flow is as follows

+The user can choose to upload a picture, the ML model predict a category.
+If the picture has location metadata extract location from it This is given as a recommendation to the user.
+If wrong the user can choose the right one.
+The user then enters the description of the complaint Similar category prediction happens here
+If not selected already the user can enter the category

 ### Features